Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Hosts who reconfigure seating
+• Hosts who reconfigure seating around conversation.

-• Couples who share the sofa
+• Couples who share the sofa but do not always face the same direction.

-• Rooms with clearance around the sofa
+• Rooms with clearance around the moving seats.

 Where it falls short:

-• Needs space to use movement
+• It needs space to make the movement feel natural.

-• Cleaning around moving seats takes attention
+• Cleaning around moving seats takes more attention.

 Koinor Sofa Marilyn